Nilüfer Gündoğan: Expulsion from Volt

 A number of internal complaints about unacceptable behavior by Gündoğan led Volt to suspend her from their parliamentary group on 13 February 2022 awaiting the results of an external investigation.
 The episode occurred during a wave of allegations of inappropriate behavior against high-profile people in the Netherlands.
-Gündoğan told that she was unaware of the nature of the complaints.
+Gündoğan said that she was unaware of the nature of the complaints.
 In a statement two days later, she called her suspension disproportionate, and she declared that she would keep her House seat regardless of the outcome of the investigation.
 She also said that she would be sorry if her working style had made anyone feel unsafe.
 Her lawyers announced on 18 February that Gündoğan would take legal action against Volt's parliamentary group in order to end her suspension, to get a rectification, and to receive damages.
 The party stated, in turn, that she was unwilling to cooperate with the external investigation, which Gündoğan had described as not independent.
 Volt decided to permanently expel Gündoğan from its parliamentary group on 26 February as a result of 13 allegations from fellow party members of physical violence, unwanted sexual advances, intimidation, and abuse of her position.
 That same day, Gündoğan filed a criminal complaint for defamation against Volt's board, party leader Laurens Dassen, and the accusers.
 A judge determined on 9 March that the expulsion had been unjust, as procedures had not been followed correctly and as there had been no proper justification, and ordered its immediate reversal as well as €5,000 in damages.
 Dassen also apologized to Gündoğan in reaction.
 The proceedings made clear that three complaints concerned sexual advances and another three concerned slaps on the butt, while the others were related to verbal assault and excessive alcohol usage.
 Gündoğan denied having crossed any boundaries with her behavior.